-Join Jan Ozer for an in-depth discussion in this video Producing for HTML5, part of Up and Running with Adobe Media Encoder.
+Join Jan Ozer for an in-depth discussion in this video Producing for HTML5, part of Learning Adobe Media Encoder (2011).

 In this tutorial, you'll learn to produce an H.264 file for HTML5 playback.
 We'll start with a quick overview of HTML5 specific playback requirements, and then jump to the Adobe Media Encoder and coding controls.
 If you're producing a H.264 file for HTML5 playback, you want to use the MP4 container format.
 In terms of profiles and levels, there are no restrictions in any of the H.264 compatible HTML5 browsers.
 In terms of the file we're going to produce in a Adobe Media Encoder, we're going to code to a resolution of 640 by 360, a frame rate of 30 frames per second, video data rate of 800 kilobits per second.

 And an audio configuration of 64 kilobits per second mono.
 And let's import a Premiere Pro sequence for this encode.
 So, I'll click File > Add Premiere Pro Sequence, and project files, Watley is the project.
 It's going to load the only sequence that's available.
 Click the Sequence, click OK, and it loads in.
 We're going to be working in the H.264 format.
 Let me click this to bring up the Export Settings dialog.

 Now, I want to start with the preset that's closest to what I'll be producing here, and probably want to start with the YouTube widescreen SD.
 And that gives us the 640 by 360 resolution we want, 30 frames per second.
 We want a progressive file, fixed aspect ratio, is fine at square.
 We want to use the high profile, level is fine, don't want the renderer at maximum depth because it doesn't add any value.
 And we're going to use two pass DBR.